Multi-Selector

 </multi-selector>

-Populate <multi-selector> with markup by using <option> tags. <multi-selector> will assume that the value of an option is its text content unless a value attribute is supplied.
+Populate <multi-selector> using standard <option> tags.
+Each option uses its text content as the value unless you provide a value attribute.

-Adding options to the DOM automatically will update the web component.
+Dynamically adding options to the DOM will update the component automatically.

 Add a color to the color selector: